-The data processing is carried out for private, or certain scientific, emergency or medical, purposes only.
+The data processing is carried out for private, certain scientific, emergency or medical purposes only.
 Additionally, certain associations can process sensitive data for specific purposes.

-Sensitive data can only be processed after a preliminary check by the DSK.
+Sensitive data can only be processed after preliminary clearance by the DSK.
 Such processing can be checked by the DSK at any time even without a special cause.

-Further, there are special rules for indirect data (see Question 3).
-The legitimate interest of the data subject in the secrecy of the data is not infringed when processing indirect data.
-There is also no requirement for notification of indirect data.
+Further, there are special rules for indirectly personal data (see Question 3).
+The legitimate interest of the data subject in the secrecy of the data is not infringed when processing indirectly personal data.
+There is also no requirement for notification of indirectly personal data.

 There are further special provisions for certain types of data in particular cases.
 For example, the processing of data concerning the criminal record or the credit standing of a person also requires prior approval by the DSK before initiation.
 There are also special provisions for data processing in the public domain.